bshaffer/oauth2-server-php-docs/content/index.md

 ---
-title: oauth2-server-php
+title: OAuth2 Server PHP
 ---

-# OAuth2 Server PHP
+# An OAuth2 Server Library for PHP

+Implement OAuth2.0 cleanly into your PHP application.
 [Download the Code](https://github.com/bshaffer/oauth2-server-php) from GitHub to get started.

 Requirements
 ------------